Rattleware Tamper Review 2023 [Read Before Buying]

 Do Not Buy The Rattleware Espresso Tamper If…

-You prefer a convex base – While some baristas prefer flat bases, some others wouldn’t drop the convex element for anything in the world as it can help avoid the risk of channeling.
+You prefer a convex base – While some baristas prefer flat bases, some others wouldn’t drop the convex element for anything in the world as it can help avoid the risk of channelling.
 (3) If this sounds like you, then you probably wouldn’t get along with the Rattleware.
 We recommend the Benicci Espresso Tamper instead.
 Sturdy and compact, the Benicci features an American convex base and is available in the standard 58 mm size.
 Find out all about it here.

 You have a very small portafilter basket – The Rattleware offers quite a few options when it comes to size but, you may find that they are all too big if you have a 49 mm portafilter.
 If that is the case, we suggest you try the LuxHaus Calibrated Espresso Tamper, which is also a flat tamper but is available in 49 mm as well as the other sizes offered by Rattleware.
 Discover its calibrated compression mechanism in this post.